GranBan/granthbangard_ds_portfolio/Cricket T20 Win Probability Predictor/README.md

 ## Evaluation

 Accuracy is reported for completeness but isn't the optimization target. **Log loss and Brier score are primary**, they penalize confidently wrong predictions and directly measure whether stated confidence matches reality.

+> [!IMPORTANT]
+> Probabilities are isotonically calibrated.
+Log loss and Brier score, not accuracy, are the primary evaluation metrics for this model.

 Both models are well-calibrated in the 0.5-0.8 range, with Logistic Regression tracking marginally tighter there.
 XGBoost is clearly better calibrated at 0.8-1.0, the range that matters most operationally since that's where a live chase sits during its most-watched, most-decided moments.